First semester

 Objectives

-This main objective of the course is to present recent advances in discrete choice modeling.
+This course is a continuation of the Econometrics 2A and Applied Microeconometrics courses.
+Its main objective is to present recent advances in discrete choice modeling.

-After some reminders about the structure of discrete choice econometric models (random utility models) and the reference model used by econometricians (the Multinomial Logit model), the course aims at presenting two essential extensions of the reference discrete choice models: (a) discrete choice models with random parameters and (b) discrete choice models with agglomeration and/or congestion effects.
-These models are used in all fields of applied microeconometrics: choice of transport modes and routes, choice of business or residential location, modeling of market shares under imperfect competition, choice of recreational sites, …
+After a brief review of the structure of econometric discrete choice models (models with random utilities) and the reference model used by econometricians (the Multinomial Logit model), the course aims to present two essential extensions of the reference discrete choice models: (a) discrete choice models with random parameters and (b) discrete choice models with agglomeration and/or congestion effects.
+These models are used in all areas of applied micro-econometrics: choice of transport modes and routes, choice of business or residential location, modeling of market shares under imperfect competition, choice of recreational sites, etc.

-The course will address issues related to the specification and estimation of these models, both in theory and through detailed examples.
+The course will address issues relating to the specification and estimation of these models, both theoretically and through detailed examples.

 Course outline